-DEPARTMENT OF TRANSPOR DEPARTMENT OF TRANSPORTATION SERVICES (Continued) FEE DESCRIPTION AUTHORITY RATE APPENDIX Application and renewal fees.
+DEPARTMENT OF TRANSPORTATION SERVICES (Continued) FEE DESCRIPTION AUTHORITY RATE APPENDIX RATE Application and renewal fees.
 An SMV business applying for an SMV parking permit shall submit a non-refundable fee of \$500 to the department with the completed application.
 This fee shall also be paid when an operator renews its SMV parking permit annually.
 SMV registration fee.
 An operator shall pay an annual registration fee of \$30 per SMV that is deployed.
-The annual fee per SMV parking permit per designated stall shall be: (1) For a stall designated in a parking meter zone, a fee equal to the corresponding shared mobility annual rental rate, as set forth in Section 15-22.4; (2) For a stall designated in an unmetered area, a fee equal to the annualized daily charge for each parking space or unmetered parking space or unmetered parking stall, exclusive of Sundays and state holidays, as set forth in Section 15-22.8; (3) For a stall designated in an off-street parking facility or in an attendant parking facility, a fee equal to the APPENDIX (4) For a portion of property controlled by the city that is not covered by subdivisions (1) to (3), a fee in an amount to be determined by the director.
+The annual fee per SMV parking permit per designated stall shall be: (1) For a stall designated in a parking meter zone, a fee equal to the corresponding shared mobility annual rental rate, as set forth in Section 15-22.4; (2) For a stall designated in an unmetered area, a fee equal to the annualized daily charge for each parking space or unmetered parking stall, exclusive of Sundays and state holidays, as set forth in Section 15-22.8; (3) For a stall designated in an off-street parking facility APPENDIX (4) For a portion of property controlled by the city that is not covered by subdivisions (1) to (3), a fee in an amount to be determined by the director.
 Kukui Plaza Garage ROH 15-23.2A VARIES Appendix 7 Smith-Beretania Parking ROH 15-23.2A VARIES Appendix 7